abhinavpottabathula/CrewAppDev/README.txt

 INTRODUCTION
 ------------
-Appearances are important in influencing others’ perceptions of oneself.
+Appearances are important in influencing othersâ€™ perceptions of oneself.
 How one dresses is even more important in the formal setting.
 PIC is created to help individuals gain feedback on outfits they plan on using.
-In short, PIC is a social networking application designed to share, compare and improve on one’s outfit.
+In short, PIC is a social networking application designed to share, compare and improve on oneâ€™s outfit.

 For more information, visit http://pic.paperplane.io/

 REQUIREMENTS
 ------------
-·      An iOS device (iOS 7 or higher) or iOS emulator ·      The device must be able to take a picture or upload a picture file ·      iPhone 5S is the most optimized device for this application
+Â·      An iOS device (iOS 7 or higher) or iOS emulator Â·      The device must be able to take a picture or upload a picture file Â·      iPhone 5S is the most optimized device for this application

 INSTALLATION
 ------------
-·      This application is not available on the App Store ·      Must be run through X-code via an iPhone Emulator or a connected device
+Â·      This application is not available on the App Store Â·      Must be run through X-code via an iPhone Emulator or a connected device

 CONFIGURATION
 -------------
-·      Configure user permissions in the Settings application on your device ·      Permissions
+Â·      Configure user permissions in the Settings application on your device Â·      Permissions
-	·      Access to camera
+	Â·      Access to camera
-	·      Access to internet (Wi-Fi)
+	Â·      Access to internet (Wi-Fi)

 TROUBLESHOOTING
 ---------------
-·      If the application looks distorted, it may be due to a variance in screen resolution from the ideal iPhone 5S ·      If the application takes an unnatural time to respond (over 1 second) it may be due to Wi-Fi connection ·      Files other than images may not be uploaded onto the application
+Â·      If the application looks distorted, it may be due to a variance in screen resolution from the ideal iPhone 5S Â·      If the application takes an unnatural time to respond (over 1 second) it may be due to Wi-Fi connection Â·      Files other than images may not be uploaded onto the application

 FAQ
 ---
-Q: Why can’t I select photos from my gallery and upload it to my news feed?
+Q: Why canâ€™t I select photos from my gallery and upload it to my news feed?
 A: PIC is an application meant to upload unaltered pictures for honest review by peers.
 PIC, in this manner, prevents users from portraying a false persona to their followers.
    After all, uploading a picture that is altered no longer gives room to achieve the goals of PIC.

-Q: Why can’t I upload media other than pictures to my news feed?
+Q: Why canâ€™t I upload media other than pictures to my news feed?
 A: The act of uploading media other than pictures is not in the intention of PIC or its developers.
 PIC is meant to be an application that allows FBLA members to share their opinions on style, fashion, and attire.
 Users need not to upload media other than pictures to share their opinions and clothing choices, pictures are more than sufficient.